 Procedures and Medication

 Although surgery can be the last resort with helping your sweat decrease, there are some procedures to choose from.
 Liposuction can help to remove sweat glands, which will result in a decrease in sweat over time.
 Also, botulinum toxin, otherwise known as botox, can be injected into overactive nerves to slow sweat production.
 In more severe cases of hyperhidrosis, endoscopic thoracic sympathectomy surgery may be recommended by your doctor.
-You have options,

 Shop For Moisture-Wicking Fabrics